mailslot/mailslot/README.md

 agent: (signs up at the service using that address)
 agent: wait_for_message(timeout=120)
 agent: extract_otp()               → "482913"   [marked read-once]
-agent: (submits the code — done)
+agent: (submits the code, done)
 ```

 No human inbox touched.
 No credentials shared.
-The address is disposable;
+The address is disposable.
+Mint
-mint a new one per task.
+a new one per task.

 ## Why self-hosted